 Gifts for Farm Kids | Gardening Items and Tools

 Plant the seed for the life we live by teaching children how to maintain a garden, keep bees, and the opportunity to learn a skill or trade.
 The ability to learn these tasks is empowering to our children.
-Nurture this time by providing them the opportunity to be independent with the following tools and garden items.
+Nurture this time by allowing them to be independent with the following tools and garden items.

 Gifts for Farm Kids | Farm Animals

 When all else fails, give them animals.
-Livestock not only teaches life skills, these animals teach kids how to be incredible stewards to the land and animals.
+Livestock not only teaches life skills, these animals teach kids how to be incredible stewards of the land and animals.

 Homesteading kids who are new to homesteading or plan to participate in the following organizations, FFA (Future Farmers of America) or 4H, need to know how to handle small and large livestock.
-As a matter of fact, McMurray Hatchery (an incredible hatchery for homesteads of all sizes) contributes greatly to many programs including 4H.
+McMurray Hatchery (an incredible hatchery for homesteads of all sizes) contributes greatly to many programs, including 4H.

 Families new to raising livestock often begin by incorporating poultry onto the homestead.
 Make sure to select the best chicken breeds for children based on their purpose, for egg, meat, or dual purpose breeds.

-Raising rabbits or goats for show or meat are great for children of all ages.
-Handling large livestock such as pigs and beef allow children the opportunity to learn the value of money.
+Raising rabbits or goats for show or meat is great for children of all ages.
+Handling large livestock such as pigs and beef allows children to learn the value of money.

-4H teaches children how to care for the animals, manage feed cost, and how to sell livestock at the auction.
-Selling larger livestock at an auction allows for the young steward to reap the benefits of their hard work.
+4H teaches children how to care for the animals, manage feed costs, and sell livestock at the auction.
+Selling larger livestock at an auction allows the young steward to reap the benefits of their hard work.

 Just for Fun

-Let’s be honest, this category does not consist of needs, but wants.
-This section encourages the imagination, hence, why the items listed make great gifts for farm kids.
+Let’s be honest.
+This category does not consist of needs but wants.
+This section encourages imagination, hence why the items listed make great gifts for farm kids.
 With that said, these items also make great gifts for homesteaders of all ages.
 Who doesn’t need a crazy chicken lady Barbie?